microsoft/yardl/docs/cpp/evolution.md

 ### Partially-Compatible Changes

 Partially-compatible changes are valid, but may result in errors at runtime, depending on the data you serialize for older versions of your Protocol.
+Examples include:

 1. Changing between primitive types, including integers, floating point values, and strings
 2. Making a field optional